 - PAN Pan the sound to left/right/both/none speakers.
 (Use the headphone output to hear the difference!) - VIB.
 TYPE Change the effect and speed of the vibrato (V), pitch bend (P) and slide (L) commands.
 The high frequency (HF) setting can create very interesting timbres.
-The other settings are more conventional, but just as useful. - TABLE If set to values other than OFF, Little Sound Dj will start running the specified table when a note is played.
+The other settings are more conventional, but just as useful.
+Pressing A+UP/DOWN changes the direction of the vibrato. - TABLE If set to values other than OFF, Little Sound Dj will start running the specified table when a note is played.
 If you want to edit the table, press SELECT+RIGHT to get to the table screen.
 If you want to use a new table, tap A twice. - AUTOMATE This option extends the table functionality.
 When automation is activated, Little Sound Dj advances through the tables by one step for each time the instrument is triggered.